arq5x/gemini/docs/content/installation.rst

 If you use the automated installation script, you're now ready to use GEMINI.
 The instructions below detail the manual installation steps for anyone who prefers to setup GEMINI without the automated installer.

+Some tips and tricks for installation issues:

+- Some older versions of wget have certificate problems with GitHub files.
+If you run into this problem, you can alternatively download the install script using``wget --no-check-certificates`` or ``curl -O``.

+- The installation script is idempotent and you can re-run it multiple times without any issues.
+If you experience internet connectivity or other transient errors during installation, a re-run can often solve the problem (fingers crossed).

 Software dependencies
 =====================